MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ## Corrupt data sources

 Data is not always clean.
-During ingestion, if 10% (*is this correct?*) or more of the records contain corrupted data, data ingestion completes with errors.
-If under 10%, data ingestion completes with warnings.
+During ingestion, records can contain corrupted data, which cause data ingestion to complete with errors or warnings.

 > [!NOTE]
-> If data ingestion completed with errors, subsequent processing does not occur (*does CI stop processing the source file or does it mean a customer can't continue with things like unification*).
+> If data ingestion completes with errors, subsequent processing does not occur.
 If ingestion completed with warnings, subsequent processing continues.

 These errors can be seen in the task details.